-Analysis | Fact-checking President Trump’s acceptance speech at the 2020 RNC
+Analysis | Fact-checking President Trump’s acceptance speech at the GOP convention

 This is false.
 Case fatality measures how many people known to have gotten covid-19 eventually die of covid-19, and the U.S. rate is currently 3.1 percent.
 Johns Hopkins University says that puts the United States 11th among the 20 countries most affected by the disease; the United States ranks fourth for deaths per 100,000 population.

 Trump’s phrasing appears to turn on the phrase “major country.”
-Among members of the Organisation for Economic Co-operation and Development, for instance, the U.S. rate is lower than the United Kingdom, France, Italy, Spain but higher than Australia, Japan, South Korea, Turkey, Latvia, Czechia and Israel, among others.
+Among members of the Organization for Economic Cooperation and Development, for instance, the U.S. rate is lower than the United Kingdom, France, Italy, Spain but higher than Australia, Japan, South Korea, Turkey, Latvia, the Czech Republic and Israel, among others.

 “I have done more for the African American community than any president since Abraham Lincoln, our first Republican president.”